JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 df_empty
 ```

 However, this approach will not work if the `DataFrame` is created row by row.
-In this case, the empty `DataFrame` must be initialized with empty columns of appropriate element types
+In this case, the `DataFrame` must be initialized with empty columns of appropriate element types.

 ```@example dfbasics_empty
 df_empty = DataFrame(A = Int[], B = Symbol[])